markjoshwel/yanindeb/posts/5 VIVA LA WEBASSEMBLY!.md

 Fret not, I (think I) have enough experience with other programming languages like Python, Zig and Rust to help me fill in the stop gaps.
 Even if I didn't know any other lang other than Python I think I would still be fine.

 Also, I hate JavaScript.
 To think our infrastructure is built on this.
 Thankfully TypeScript exists, but I don't think it's good enough of a solution.
-Viva la WebAssembly.
+VIVA LA WEBASSEMBLY!

 ---